Today’s insurance companies are in a difficult spot.

 No matter how any insurance carrier uses video most often, in the end, nearly every one creates a robust library of video files in the process.
 Panopto is the only video platform that integrates best-of-breed recording and webcasting with a secure video library and a unique video search engine that makes finding information inside your videos as easy as searching for content in an email or document.

-For a growing number of insurers, video is that tool.
 In our latest white paper, 9 Ways Insurance Carriers Are Driving Down Combined Ratios — with Video, we’ll take a deeper look into some of today’s most common video strategies that insurance carriers are leveraging to scale training and communications, preserve the knowledge of retiring experts, and better engage both their customers and their channel partners in order to create a stronger competitive advantage.